ozzieba/aider/prompt_patterns.md

 > let's change the metrics_sources so that each source defaults a configurable value (default 0)

+> use the k8s libraty, using in-cluster credentials

+> let's add a TODO in the Batched Embed jobs to also send the embeddings to Elastic

+> let's also sanitize all strings in the data bit, make sure everything is UTF8

+> for `BatchedCreateEmbeddingsJob`, let's use in_threads: 10 rather than in_processes: `MAX_PROCESSES`

+> let's round the time to the nearest 60 seconds, so it doesn't change more than once a minute and again the Firestore client should be initialized if and only if ENV['K8S'] exists (and its value will be "1")

 ### 7. Generating Documentation & Scripts

 These prompts ask the AI to generate artifacts that are not production code, such as documentation, design docs, scripts, or presentations.